MLDublin/mldublin.github.io/_posts/2017-04-24-GMB-Chambers.md

 We were delighted to have talks from: Ernesto Diaz-Aviles, Debasis Ganguly, Ahmed Abdelkader.

-## Ernesto Diaz-Aviles | Chief Data Scientist and VP, Citi Innovation Lab
+## Ernesto Diaz-Aviles | Founder and Chief Scientist, LibreAI Labs

 Deep Learning for Recommender Systems